Emigration Canyon, Utah: Cycling

+Distance running

+The canyon is the site of the annual Deseret News Marathon, which takes place on Pioneer Day, a state holiday commemorating the arrival of the Mormon pioneers on July 24, 1847.
+The race follows the course of the Emigration Canyon from Big Mountain Pass and ends in Salt Lake City at Liberty Park, with a net elevation loss of about 3,150 feet.

 Proposed development

 Much of Emigration Canyon is protected within the Uinta-Wasatch-Cache National Forest.
 With its proximity to Salt Lake City, unprotected areas have been of interest to property developers; since 2001, the Utah Open Lands Conservation Association has raised funds to preserve numerous parcels of land in the canyon, totaling over 260 acres as of 2016.